Ruslan-Aliyev/Java_Android_AsyncTask/README.md

    * AsyncTask
    * Handler

-/*
+#### Java Threads:

-AsyncTask and Handler are written in Java (internally they use a Thread).
+- AsyncTask and Handler are written in Java (internally they use a Thread)
+- Network operations which involve moderate to large amounts of data (either uploading or downloading)
+- High-CPU tasks which need to be run in the background
+- Any task where you want to control the CPU usage relative to the GUI thread

+#### AsyncTask

-The difference between Handler and AsyncTask is: Use AsyncTask when Caller thread is a UI Thread.
-No need to manipulate handlers, hence easier in that sense.
+- Caller thread is a UI Thread
+- No need to manipulate handlers, hence easier in this sense

-Handler is more transparent of the two and probably gives you more freedom/control.

 Android AsyncTask is an abstract class provided by Android which gives us the liberty to perform heavy tasks in the background and keep the UI thread light thus making the application more responsive.